-The PrePass ELD is self-certified and registered with FMCSA, and is compliant with all laws and privacy regulations.
-On top of that all your data is encrypted, protected by your password as well as the security you use on your device.
+The PrePass ELD application is self-certified and registered with FMCSA.
+It is also compliant with all laws and privacy regulations.
+Beyond that all your data is encrypted, protected by your password as well as the security that you use on your device.

-PrePass ELD data is encrypted and stored in the cloud creating a secure backup that can be recovered even if a device is lost or damaged beyond repair.
+PrePass ELD data is encrypted and stored in the cloud, which creates a secure backup that can be recovered even if a device is lost or damaged beyond repair.

 The application runs on a mobile device.
 It connects via Bluetooth to a Nexiq Blue‑Link Mini OBD adapter that plugs into the truck’s diagnostic port.
 This connection may or may not need a special cable, depending on the vehicle’s OBD port.
-Once connected, it will track operation metrics and automatically synchronize with the vehicle and application to record all driving time, date, time, location, engine hours, vehicle miles and driver identification.
-PrePass ELD only records the data required by law.
+Once connected, it will track operation metrics and automatically synchronize with the vehicle to record all driving time, date, time of day, location, engine hours, vehicle miles and driver identification data.
+The PrePass ELD only records the data required by law.

 Yes.
-The PrePass ELD works with multiple device formats as well as recent Android and iOS devices.
-All devices must have Internet access and be mounted and secured in a fixed position.
+The PrePass ELD will work with multiple device formats as well as recent Android and iOS devices.
+All devices must have mobile internet access and be mounted and secured in a fixed position.

 The service fee is $14.99 per month per license.
-Current PrePass weigh station bypass customers receive a discounted rate of $12.99 per month per license.
+Current PrePass customers receive a discounted rate of $12.99 per month per license.

 The log can be viewed on the device.
 It can also be uploaded to the FMCSA via the FMCSA ELD Web services.

 The status choices are Off-Duty, Sleeper Berth, Driving, and On-Duty/Not Driving.

 Read more about the ELD mandate, hours of service and FAQs on the FMCSA Website:

 Yes.
 Just like our existing PrePass bypass service, as regulations are modified or added, the PrePass ELD application will maintain FMCSA compliance.
 These changes will take affect through over-the-air updates to your device.